-As part of the celebration, we have decided to host the inaugural meeting of the Association of Black Psychiatrists – (ABP- UK), in the month of October.
+As part of the celebration, we have decided to host the inaugural meeting of the Association of Black Psychiatrists (ABP- UK), in the month of October.
 This will take place on the 22nd of October.
-I am proud to be one of the founding
+I am proud to be one of the founding members.

-members.
-The Association aims to support the professional development of black psychiatrists, through education, training, mentoring and networking, to promote innovation and excellence in the delivery of high quality care to patients with mental
+The Association aims to support the professional development of black psychiatrists, through education, training, mentoring and networking, to promote innovation and excellence in the delivery of high quality care to patients with mental illness.

-of culture, experience and expertise, can be better harnessed for the care of our very diverse UK patient population.
+experience and expertise, can be better harnessed for the care of our very diverse UK patient population.